Use this guide to understand how to delete from our CLI snapshots present on a server.

 Delete snapshots with schedule criteria

-To find datastore path, use : zfs list
+To find the datastore path, use: zfs list

-Scenario 1: Delete all snapshots of a specific schedule
+Scenario 1: Delete all snapshots for a specific protection schedule

 • zfs list -r -t snapshot <datastore> | grep weekly | awk '{ print $1 }' | xargs -L1 zfs destroy